 I Loved You Then, but I Don’t Love You Now

 A relationship must remain in constant motion, just like fish swimming in the ocean.
-They are constantly moving, jumping, diving… but when they stop their movement they die.
-If you’ve reached this point it’s time to say: I loved you but I no longer love you now.
+They’re constantly moving, jumping, diving… but when they stop, they die.
+If you’ve reached this point in your relationship, it’s time to say: “I loved you, but I don’t anymore”.

 Heartbreak is probably one of the most painful things that you can go through in life.
-It can be so complicated that in some cases, it’s hard to let go of a person who has been very special to you.
+It can be so complicated that, in some cases, it’s hard to let go of a person who has been very special to you.

 We’re programmed to establish bonds

-The broken heart
+A broken heart

 The former refers to an attraction and desire that can make you feel those familiar butterflies in your stomach.
 But when they fly away, it’s time to reevaluate your situation.
 Has love escaped your grasp?

-Discover: Learn to be assertive and say “enough!”
+Discover: Learn to Be Assertive and Say “Enough!”

-Saying “I don’t love you anymore”
+Saying “I loved you then, but I don’t love you anymore”

-You must be able to do this face to face, and express yourself in a clear, concise, and focused way to avoid confusing your partner.
+You must be able to do this face to face and express yourself in a clear, concise, and focused way to avoid confusing your partner.
 This will help you avoid many other problems.

-Typically there will be an argument, an evaluation, and other reactions that will exacerbate the anger and disappointment that you feel.
+There will be an argument, an evaluation, and other reactions that will exacerbate the anger and disappointment that you feel.
 But don’t respond that way – your partner is hurting and you must understand their emotions.

-Still, don’t wait too long to communicate your decision to your partner, because the longer you take the harder it will be.
+Still, don’t wait too long to communicate your decision to your partner because the longer you take, the harder it will be.
 The important things must be said as early as possible and without hesitation.
 This will help you avoid causing even more damage.